YouTube’s cesspool of anger and hate faces growing scrutiny

 — Carlos Maza (@gaywonk) May 31, 2019

-Maza’s tweetstorm included excerpts of Crowder videos using homophobic and racist slurs and detailed the harassments he’s suffered for years by Crowder fanboys.
+Maza’s tweetstorm included excerpts of Crowder videos using homophobic and racist slurs and detailed the harassments he’s suffered for years at the hands of Crowder fanboys.
 But he was particularly furious at YouTube for failing to enforce its own community standards.

-YouTube’s initial response seemed stupefying.
-Five days after Maza’s tweets, the company at first said simply the Crowder videos did not violate its community standards.
-Then one day later, YouTube turned around and said it would no longer allow Crowder to monetize his videos because his channel had violated community standards:
+YouTube’s initial response was stupefying.
+Five days after Maza’s tweets, the company stated that the Crowder videos did not violate the platform’s community standards.
+The next day, YouTube turned around and said it would no longer allow Crowder to monetize his videos because his channel had violated community standards:

 Update on our continued review–we have suspended this channel’s monetization.
 We came to this decision because a pattern of egregious actions has harmed the broader community and is against our YouTube Partner Program policies.
 More here: https://t.co/VmOce5nbGy